TBFY/knowledge-graph-API/README.md

 **contracting-process**

-GET /release - Gets a list of contracting processes
+GET /contacting-process - Gets a list of contracting processes

-GET /release/{id} - Find contracting process by ID
+GET /contacting-process/{id} - Find contracting process by ID

-GET /release/{id}/award - Awards of a contracting process to return
+GET /contacting-process/{id}/award - Awards of a contracting process to return

-GET /release/{id}/contract - Contracts of a contracting process to return
+GET /contacting-process/{id}/contract - Contracts of a contracting process to return

 **organisation**

-GET /organisation
+GET /organisation - Gets a list of organisations - [See query](https://raw.githubusercontent.com/TBFY/knowledge-graph-API/master/queries/organisation/get.sparql)

 GET /organisation/{id} - Find an organisation by ID